sider/sider-docs/tools/ruby/rails-bestpractices.md

 #### `only`

 This option manages files/directories to analyze.
-When this option is declared, Sider analyzes only matching a pattern.
+When this option is present, Sider analyzes only those files and directories that match one of the patterns included.
 If you would like to set up multiple files/directories, write them as a comma separated list:

 ```yaml:sideci.yml
 linter: